 Because we are literally connected to our horse through our seat and legs, our "discussion" speed can happen as quickly as our central nervous system can respond to the horse's movements.
 In the long run, we might become even faster in our discussion than we can think (thereby leaving the "thinking" moments for when we are off the horse's back).

 Another reason you want to say "yes" quicker than speaking or petting is that things can happen very quickly on a horse's back.
 So while you are flying off to the left riding through a buck, you might want to be saying, through your body language, "Stop the buck - GOOD!" instantly.
-Many a horse will find relaxation and security in the rider than can follow them in their language pattern and speed.
+Many horses will find relaxation and security in the rider that can follow them in their language pattern and speed.

 When you can communicate this quickly through your aids, the onlooker will not have any inkling about the many and varied messages being sent back and forth between you and your horse.
 However, the experienced onlooker might notice the tell-tale sign: an active yet calm horse working enthusiastically in sync with his rider.
 And of course, the rider appears to be doing nothing.